 Who Might Need Dry Powder Extinguishers?

-- Welding and flame cutting businesses
+- Welding and flame-cutting premises

-- Premises with large boiler rooms
+- Industrial boiler rooms

-- Buildings using flammable gases for chemical processes
+- Sites using flammable gases

 - Garage forecourts